 The program defines ‘grand strategy’ as a comprehensive plan of action, based on the calculated relationship of means to large ends.
 Never an exact science, grand strategy requires constant reassessment and adjustment.
 Flexibility is key.
 Traditionally believed to belong to and best-developed in the politico-military and governmental realms, the concept of grand strategy applies—and ISS believes is essential—to a broad spectrum of human activities, not least those of international institutions, non-governmental organizations, and private businesses and corporations.

 International Security Studies launched the Grand Strategy Project in January 2000 with a seminar on ‘Studies in Grand Strategy’ and an accompanying lecture series.
-This seminar has been offered each year starting in the 2002 calendar year, and is currently offering it during the 2012 calendar year.
+This seminar has been offered each year starting in the 2002 calendar year, and is currently offering it during the 2015 calendar year.
 The course is complemented by a public lecture series and other events held outside of class hours.
-The faculty for the Project are Professors John Lewis Gaddis, Charles Hill, and Paul Kennedy.
-They are joined by Paul Solman and John Negroponte, both Brady-Johnson Distinguished Fellows in Grand Strategy.
-Dr. Jeremy Friedman, the program’s associate director, has administrative and curriculum development responsibility for the Grand Strategy program and graduate seminar.
+The faculty for the Project are Professors John Lewis Gaddis, Elizabeth Bradley, and Charles Hill.
+They are joined by Paul Solman, John Negroponte, and Daid Brooks, both Brady-Johnson Distinguished Fellows in Grand Strategy.
+Dr. Chris Miller, the program’s associate director, has administrative and curriculum development responsibility for the Grand Strategy program and graduate seminar.

 ‘Studies in Grand Strategy,’ a two-semester, calendar-year interdisciplinary graduate-level seminar offered jointly by the Yale Departments of History and Political Science and the Yale School of Management, is the flagship course of the Brady-Johnson Program in Grand Strategy.
 The class investigates methods and materials for teaching and understanding grand strategy, and attracts a select group of undergraduate, graduate, and professional students who, upon completing the course, plan to pursue their own research and career agendas in grand strategy.
 The aim of the course, like the program as a whole, is to educate students who, in the coming decades, are likely to assume positions of leadership in a variety of public and professional fields.